Corporate trivia event entertainer

 I was lost.

 While other kids were preparing for their first semesters of graduate school or starting the jobs they had prudently lined up or been recruited for senior year, I found myself literally searching through the “Help Wanted” ads in the back of the local newspaper in my parent’s house in Connecticut.
-My resume was pathetic; aside from a bachelor’s degree, I had nothing on it which would make any employer want to take me on (my only work experience to date was as a camp counselor, and one summer selling shoes at the mall).
-I was unemployed for three months, temping where I could and eventually find a full-time data entry job at a big company nearby – but this turned out to be a complete disaster, as you can probably imagine (you can read more about that by clicking this link).
+My resume was pathetic; aside from a bachelor’s degree, it had nothing on it which would make any employer want to take me on (my only work experience to date was as a camp counselor, and one summer selling shoes at the mall).
+I was unemployed for three months, temping where I could and eventually finding a full-time data entry job at a big company nearby – but this turned out to be a complete disaster, as you can probably imagine (you can read more about that by clicking this link).

 Though I had no way of knowing it at the time, it would be about ten years before I would find the right fit.
 This would include two more stints of unemployment – six and nine months, respectively – as well as six entry-level jobs, seven apartments, countless temp/side gigs, and a lot of sleepless nights.
 There was very little career progression or focus during this time; I was just trying to pay the rent and survive, by doing something I didn’t absolutely hate.